chiaolinghong3d/chiaolinghong3d.github.io/README.md

 # chiaolinghong3d.github.io

-## this page serves as the main host and will redirects to resume repository
+## this page serves as the main host and will get redirected to resume repository

 ---